pnicorelli/vagrant-bp/README.md

 # vagrantStarters

-Each repository branch has a vagrant configuration for diffent cases.
+Each branch has a vagrant configuration for diffent cases.

 Supported machines: